Can I apply online for scholarships?

 Can I get a waiver for the English proficiency test?

 The Amsterdam Excellence Scholarship has strict requirements.
-All applicants, except native speakers, must demonstrate their sufficient English proficiency by handing over the results of one of the accepted English tests.
+All applicants, except those of whom English is their first language, must demonstrate their sufficient English proficiency by handing over the results of one of the accepted English tests.
 This includes applicants who were raised and/or completed their Bachelor’s programme in Australia, Canada, Ireland, the UK, the USA and New Zealand.
 Exceptions will not be made.

-Regarding the Amsterdam Merit Scholarship, you might be waived for the English proficiency test if you can be considered as a native speaker.
+Regarding the Amsterdam Merit Scholarship, you might be waived for the English proficiency test if you can be considered as some whose first language is English.
 However, we need some additional information before the board can evaluate your request.
 Please include the following documents by email:

-- Motivation Letter: The letter must contain a motivation of why your English test should be waived.
+- Motivation Letter: The letter must contain a motivation for why your English test should be waived.
 The request should explicitly describe the reasons why you should be regarded as a native speaker.

 - Formal Statement of the educational institute: This statement must confirm that the curriculum of your Bachelor’s programme is completely English-taught and has to be signed by the educational administration department, dean or examinations board.